OrangeDev2/Discord-Bot/Guess Number BOT/README.md

 # Discord Bot Setup
 To get a bot token go to Discord Developer Portal, create a new application and add a bot.

-# Still working on the bot, but feel free to fork and pull request.
+# Created a bot to play a game.

 Check out the `guess_number.py` file.
 Two things you need is IDE for python interpreter (You might have to install a few things.
 Look what I used to import below.) and bot token from Discord Developer Portal.